EU calls Gaza-war summit, triples aid to Palestinians

 And X itself flagged up von der Leyen's tweet as being potentially misleading.

-"Readers added context they thought people might want to know" X footnoted her tweet, highlighting a comment that "von der Leyen cannot unilaterally state that 'Israel can count on the EU'."
+"Readers added context they thought people might want to know", X said in a footnote to her tweet, highlighting a comment that "von der Leyen cannot unilaterally state that 'Israel can count on the EU'."

+European Parliament president Roberta Metsola accompanied von der Leyen to Israel, but her parliament has no EU foreign-policy powers.